iip-ecosphere/platform/platform/examples/examples.python/README.md

   * ** Asynchronous ** services use the attached ** ingestor ** (at any time, also no result is possible), ** synchronous services ** directly ** return the result ** (always).
   * Service constructors ** call the parent constructor ** so that metadata and registration with the service environment can happen.
   * Services ** create an instance of themselves (last line) ** to cause the registration with the service environment.
   * The python service code is ** packaged into a ZIP ** file and deployed for integration into a Maven repository.
 The ZIP shall only contain the services and additional code required to realize the services.
-Neither the generated code nor the IIP-Ecosphere Python Service environment shall be contained, as the automated integration will compose the full Python code by contributing the latter two parts from the repository.
+Neither the generated code nor the oktoflow Python Service environment shall be contained, as the automated integration will compose the full Python code by contributing the latter two parts from the repository.
 To create the ZIP, we use an assembly descriptor, which is executed during `mvn install`.
   * And, as usual, ** do not modify generated code **.

 ## Required Updates